Compagnie du chemin de fer du bas-Congo au Katanga: History

 The line from Elisabethville (Lubumbashi) down to Bukama on the Lualaba River was started in 1911 and completed in 1918.

 In 1919 the BCK founded the subsidiary Société Minière du Bécéka for mining research.

 BCK connected the mines of Southern Katanga, or Shaba, to the port of Ilebo on the Kasai River.

 The 1123 km line from Bukama to Ilebo was started in 1923 and completed in 1928.

 In Ilebo the minerals were transshipped to riverboats and carried to Kinshasa.

 From there, they were taken on the Matadi–Kinshasa Railway down to the Atlantic port of Matadi for export.

-In the 1920s it was proposed to build a rail link from Ilebo to Kinshasha, but this was never implemented.
+In the 1920s it was proposed to build a rail link from Ilebo to Kinshasa, but this was never implemented.

 The Société des Chemins de fer Léopoldville-Katanga-Dilolo (LKD) was created through a 16 September 1927 agreement between the government and BCK, and was an administrative and financial vehicle.

 The government was its main shareholder, and granted it concessions for the three lines: Bukama–Port-Francqui, Tenke–Dilolo and Port-Francqui–Léopoldville.

 Construction and operation of the lines was subcontracted to BCK.

 BCK was responsible for all the track, and operated the network and equipment as a whole.

 The 523 km line from Tenke to Dilolo was completed in 1931.

 At Dilolo the BCK network connected to the Benguela railway, which carried goods to the port of Lobito on the Atlantic.

 In 1952 LKD merged with CFK to form the Compagnie des Chemins de fer Katanga-Dilolo-Léopoldville (KDL).

 KDL held the rail network concessions in Katanga, while BCK was the operator.

 Between 1952 and 1956 the Chemins de Fer des Grands Lacs (CFL) built a 246 km line from Kabalo to Kabongo.